LINWEN607/congregate/README.md

                                                 All groups can be staged with '.' or 'all'.
                                                 Individual ones can be staged as a space delimited list of integers (group IDs). stage-wave                              Stage wave of projects based on migration wave spreadsheet.
-This only takes a single wave for input migrate                                 Commence migration based on configuration and staged assets. rollback                                Remove staged users/groups/projects on destination.
+This only takes a single wave for input create-stage-wave-csv                   Generate a baseline version of the CSV for stage wave from the listed data migrate                                 Commence migration based on configuration and staged assets. rollback                                Remove staged users/groups/projects on destination.
     ui                                      Deploy UI to port 8000.